Leaf Spring Technical Information

 LANDRUM SPRING and many of the top chassis manufacturers recommend that the shackles never extend straight back.
 This will produce a lock-up or binding effect and the car will perform erratically and unpredictably.

-Shackle rigidity and length play a roll in the installed rate as well.
+Shackle rigidity and length play a role in the installed rate as well.
 If the shackles are long and do not have any middle support or bracing, then the shackle tends to absorb more of the twisting instead of the spring; therefore, your lateral resistance is less.
 Also, the longer the shackle length, the slower the arc movement which decreases the rate of the spring change.
 The opposite holds true, the shorter the shackle, the faster the rate of change.

 A common misconception is that arch affects free spring rate, which it does not.
 However, it does affect the installed rate.
 For example, if the main leaves are the same length and one spring has more arch, the spring with the most arch will have a stiffer installed rate.
 The reason – less shackle angle, more preload on each leaf, and a taller resistance line.
 Listed below are the effects of spring arch.